25 Simple & Fun Outdoor Activities for Toddlers

 - Spread the chart papers in your lawn or park.

-- Mix some paint and ask your kiddo to dip the paintbrushes in different colors one by one.
+- Mix some paint and ask your kiddo to dip the paintbrushes in different colours one by one.

 - Instruct the kids to spray the paint on the chart paper.

-What Skills Toddlers Achieve From This: Basic knowledge of colors and painting
+What Skills Toddlers Achieve From This: Basic knowledge of colours and painting.

 7. Hunting the Treasure